Nonlocal damping of spin waves in a magnetic insulator induced by normal, heavy, or altermagnetic metallic overlayer: A Schwinger-Keldysh field theory approach: Results for FI/NM bilayer

 Since SW experiments are conducted on higher-dimensional systems, we also investigate damping on SWs in a two-dimensional (2D) FI/NM bilayer.
 The electronic energy-momentum dispersion is then \mbox{$\epsilon_{\mathbf{k\sigma}} = t_0(k_x^2 + k_y^2)$}, and the nonlocal damping and its Fourier transform are given by

 where $J_n(x)$ is the $n$-th Bessel function of the first kind, and $\Theta(x)$ is the Heaviside step function.
 The nonlocal damping in Eqs.~\eqref{eq:damping2dSpace} and~\eqref{eq:damping2dWave} is plotted in Fig.~\ref{fig:2Ddamping}(a), showing realistic decay with increasing $R$, in contrast to unphysical infinite range found in 1D case.
 Additionally, SW damping in Eq.~\eqref{eq:damping2dWave} is operative for wavectors $0\leq q\leq 2k_F$, again diverging for $q=0,2k_F$ due to artifacts of hydrodynamic theory~\cite{Halperin1969}.
-Therefore, unphysical divergence can be removed by going back to discrete lattice, such as solid curves in Fig.~\ref{fig:2Ddamping}(e) obtained for $n=$1--100 LMMs by solving numerically a system of coupled LLG Eq.~\eqref{eq:LLGmodified} where $\lambda_\mathbf{R}$ in 2D is used~\cite{ReyesOsorio2023a}.
-In this numerical treatment, we use $k_F = 0.5a^{-1}$ where $a$ is the lattice spacing; $k_F^2J_{sd}^2/2\pi v_F^2=\eta=0.1$; $K=0$; $B_{\rm ext}=0.1\, J$; and $\alpha_G=0.1$.
+Therefore, unphysical divergence can be removed by going back to discrete lattice and solving numerically a system of coupled LLG Eq.~\eqref{eq:LLGmodified} where $\lambda_\mathbf{R}$ in 2D is used~\cite{ReyesOsorio2023a}.
+From the exponential decay of the initial SW amplitude in such numerical solutions, we extract the wavevector-dependent SW damping $\Gamma_\mathbf{q}$, plotted as as solid curves in Fig.~\ref{fig:2Ddamping}(e).
+Note that SW damping obtained in this fashion includes nonlinear effects such as magnon-magnon interaction.
+In this numerical treatment we use $n=$1--100 LMMs; $k_F = 0.5a^{-1}$ where $a$ is the lattice spacing; $k_F^2J_{sd}^2/2\pi v_F^2=\eta=0.1$; $K=0$; $B_{\rm ext}=0.1\, J$; and $\alpha_G=0.1$.